19OHMS/reverse-talent-finder-pi/README.md

 # Reverse Talent Finder
-Places draft emails in inbox by scraping hacker news for relevant job posts with keywords.
+Generates draft emails and stores them in a developer inbox by scraping hacker news for relevant job posts with keywords.

 Intended for use as a service to run passively on a raspberry pi.